 Without realizing it, one lady began telling me her story.
 Publicly, on Facebook.
 I found this very moving.
 She said it was hard to speak about the accident, and that some of the “children” still find it too painful.
 I asked if anyone had recorded their stories, and she replied “No”.
-She was one of 20 children from far western Queensland travelling from Longreach via Rockhampton to the Leslie Wilson Home, Yeppoon, for medical or dental treatment, or recuperation, under the Royal Queensland Bush Children’s Health Scheme.
+She was one of 17 children from far western Queensland travelling from Longreach via Rockhampton to the Leslie Wilson Home, Yeppoon, for a six-week holiday under the Royal Queensland Bush Children’s Health Scheme.
 A number of other children on the train were travelling with their families.

-The 1960 Bogantungan rail accident remains one of the worst in Queensland’s history.
+The 1960 Medway Creek (Bogantungan) rail accident remains one of the worst in Queensland’s history.
 Seven lives were lost: three crew and four passengers, including two children.
-Forty-three people were injured.
+Many people were injured.
 The event occurred 59 years ago but, for those involved, the memories linger.
 One Facebook respondent wrote: “I was 9 years old…still remember what went on.”

 “Have you heard the children cry?”
 I think it’s high time we heard from them.
 Their stories need to be told and documented for posterity.